anujdatar/pi-deck/README.md

 ```

 10. Connect up the micro-controller to the Pi over I2C.
 Open the
 `micro_controller/leo-i2c` folder in the Arduino IDE and upload the code.
-You
-should be good to go.
 > Note: Make sure you use a logic level converter if your micro-controller
 > has a 5V logic level.

+11. Update the sample `keymap.json` file to suit your needs and you should be
+good to go.
+The sample has key binds for buying equipment in CS2.

 ## Some Thoughts and Notes on Micro-controller Selection
 ### Pico